-We thought that Therefore, we And the results US rates The Federal Reserve would be less aggressive in hiking rates, however rate cuts is premature with high prices remains.
-Maintained a tactical/neutral stance for US rates in the portfolio.
-The Fund's neutral stance in US rates versus the benchmark had a negligible impact on portfolio performance even though US rates moved significantly higher during the month.
+We thought that Therefore, we And the results US rates The Federal Reserve would be closer to the end of its rate hike cycle and be less aggressive in hiking rates.
+However, prices will remain high and the likelihood or rate cuts remains low.
+Moved from a neutral to an overweight stance for US rates in the portfolio.
+The Fund's overweight in US rates versus the benchmark contributed to positive returns due to the sharp rally in US rates during the month.
 Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates but a cautious stance remains warranted following the sharp rally in the past few months.
 Tactically traded high quality names in the primary and secondary markets in names that offered attractive issuance premium and still offered value.
-The Fund's exposure to Chinese property names detracted value as bond prices retraced following the recent rally.
-Underweight versus the benchmark in Indonesia and Philippines sovereign also detracted value as spreads contracted amid a more constructive backdrop for emerging markets debt.
+The Fund's exposure to Chinese property names and Indonesian-quasi sovereign detracted value as spreads widened.
+Underweight versus the benchmark in Indonesia and Philippines sovereign partially offset the underperformance.